 On first offense: Formal Warning in all Ladders.

-Infringement: Glitching in a Digital Football League match
+Infringement: Glitching in a Digital Sporting Group match

-All forms of knowingly using glitches to a members advantage in a Digital Football League match will result in their team forfeiting the round in which the glitch was used.
-A member found to be continually using glitches in a Digital Football League match, or in multiple Digital Football League matches will be eligible for a global match ban.
+All forms of knowingly using glitches to a members advantage in a Digital Sporting Group match will result in their team forfeiting the round in which the glitch was used.
+A member found to be continually using glitches in a Digital Sporting Group match, or in multiple Digital Sporting Group matches will be eligible for a global match ban.
 Repeat offences will be dealt with on a case-by-case basis.

 Please note, all instances of glitching will result in the round in with the infringement occured being forfeited, in addition to any other penalties imposed.